industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

   ![deploy VFC](../docs/graphics/dev-kit/12_Preview_data.png)

-## Use provided application example to access Data via Node-RED and save data in .csv file
+## Use Node-RED to access data and save it in .csv file

-1. Create a folder in the same path where your docker-compose file is located and run the following command to make sure you have the right permission.
+1. Create a folder in the same path where your docker compose file is located and run the following command to make sure you have the right permission.
    ```bash
    mkdir export
    sudo chown -R 1000:1000 ./export
    ```
 2. Open a browser.
 3. Access Node-RED
-   To start Node-RED, enter the following address: `http://localhost:1880`
+   To start Node-RED, enter the following address: http://localhost:1880
-4. Install the node-red-dashboard if it's not installed yet
+4. Install the `node-red-dashboard` if it's not installed yet

    To install the node-red-dashboard, open "Manage palette" in the menu.
-In the tab "Install" search for "node-red-dashboard" and install it
+In the tab "Install" search for `node-red-dashboard` and install it
     ![deploy VFC](../docs/graphics/nodeRED-install.png)
 5. If the flow is missing import the [Flow](../src/flows.json)